coq-community/awesome-coq/README.md

 - [CoqOfOCaml](https://github.com/clarus/coq-of-ocaml) - Generate idiomatic Coq from OCaml code.
 - [Cosette](https://github.com/uwdb/Cosette) – Automated solver for reasoning about SQL equivalences.
-- [Ott](https://github.com/ott-lang/ott) – Tool for writing definitions of programming languages and calculi that can be exported to Coq.
+- [Ott](https://github.com/ott-lang/ott) – Tool for writing definitions of programming languages and calculi that can be translated to Coq code.
-- [SerAPI](https://github.com/ejgallego/coq-serapi) - Machine-Friendly, Data-Centric Serialization for Coq.
+- [SerAPI](https://github.com/ejgallego/coq-serapi) – Machine-friendly, data-centric serialization of Coq code.

+## Tutorials and Hints

+- [coq-tricks](https://github.com/tchajed/coq-tricks) – Tricks you wish the Coq manual told you.

 ## Type Theory and Mathematics